sharpbrick/powered-up/docs/bleadapters/BlueGigaBLED112.md

 ## Command Line Experience ##

 ````
-   poweredup device list --usebluegiga COM4 --tracebluegiga
+   poweredup device list --BluetoothAdapter BlueGigaBLE --COMPortName COM4 --TraceDebug true
 ````
+`--BluetoothAdapter` switches the BluetoothAdapter to use BlueGigaBLE.
-``--usebluegiga`` is the parameter that tells the cli-tool to use the BleuGiga-implementation.
-It has to be followed by the name of the serial port to use.
+`--COMPortName` is the parameter that tells the cli-tool to use the given serial port.
 Use the name of the serial port as described above; so replace `COM4` with COMx whatever x is used on your Windows-system or e.g. /dev/ttyACM0 for Linux-based OS.
-`--tracebluegiga` is an optional parameter; when used the cli emits **a lot** of additional trace-information of the BleuGiga-implementation.
+`--TraceDebug` is an optional parameter; when used the cli emits **a lot** of additional trace-information of the BlueGiga-implementation.
 Default: no additional trace.

 ## Using / Building for Linux-based OS ##
 At the time of this writing you've got to make sure that you don't include/depend on the SharpBrick.PoweredUp.WinRT-project, because this doesn't build for Linux-platforms.
 So change your project-dependencies accordingly.